tandemresistentia/Footfab-front/README.md

 ## Contact

-For any inquiries or questions related to the project, you can contact the Tandem Resistentia team at [contact@footfab.com](mailto:contact@footfab.com).
+For any inquiries or questions related to the project, you can contact the Tandem Resistentia team at luismvg41@gmail.com.
 We would love to hear from you!

 ---

-**Note:** Replace "link-to-logo", "link-to-license", and other placeholders with actual URLs and appropriate information related to your project.